near/docs/docs/validator/staking.md

     If you get an <i>ERR_CONNECTION_REFUSED</i> error, double-check that your browser is not trying to open the address http://127.0.0.1:5000.
 This is a wrong redirect of near-cli running on a remote instance, and can be ignored.
 </blockquote>

-To test if your `near-cli` is capable to control your TestNet acccount, issue the command `$ near send nearkat.testnet testnet 0.1`, where `nearkat.testnet` is the sender, and `testnet` the recipient of `0.1` NEAR tokens.
+To test if your `near-cli` is capable to control your `testnet` account, issue the command:
+`$ near send nearkat.testnet testnet 0.1`, where `nearkat.testnet` is the sender, and `testnet` the recipient of `0.1` NEAR tokens.
 You can expect a result similar to this one:

 ```